Ultimate Guide for Data Exploration in Python using NumPy, Matplotlib and Pandas

 Output

-Frequency Tables can be used to understand the distribution of a categorical variable or n categorical variables using frequency tables.
+Frequency tables can be used to understand the distribution of categorical or n categorical variables using frequency tables.

 Code